Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

 \subsubsection{Phase 1: Automatic Search}

-We performed the automatic search in seven electronic databases (see Table \ref{ElectronicDatabases}) with three steps (i.e., electronic databases selection, choosing the search scope, and defining the search string).
+We performed the automatic search in eight electronic databases (see Table \ref{ElectronicDatabases}) with three steps (i.e., electronic databases selection, choosing the search scope, and defining the search string).

-\textit{(i) Electronic databases selection}: The selected electronic databases are shown in Table \ref{ElectronicDatabases} and they were selected based on the guidelines provided by \cite{chen2010towards}.
-These databases are regarded as the most common and popular databases in the software engineering field, and they are considered appropriate to search for relevant studies \citep{chen2010towards}.
-Google Scholar and Scopus were not included in this SMS because through a pilot search we observed that both Google Scholar and Scopus produced a significant number of irrelevant studies and the results from Google Scholar and Scopus were overlapped with the studies returned from other databases.
+\textit{(i) Electronic databases selection}: The selected electronic databases are shown in Table \ref{ElectronicDatabases} and they are regarded as the most common and popular databases in the software engineering field to search for relevant studies \citep{chen2010towards}.
+Google Scholar was not included in this SMS because through a pilot search we observed that Google Scholar produced a significant number of irrelevant studies and the results from Google Scholar were overlapped with the studies returned from other databases.

 \textit{(ii) Choosing the search scope}: We set the starting date to January 2006.
 The starting year is justified by considering the milestone paper about the golden age of software architecture in research and practice that was published in 2006 by \cite{shaw2006golden}.
 The ending search period is settled as December 2022 when we started this SMS.